LuthernWAF/fortrivy/README.md

 Change directories back to the top of the `yaml` folder.
 And install the global ingress gateway:
 `istioctl install -y -f 002-global-ingress-gateway.yaml --revision prod`

-This will create an external facing gateway within the `istio-system `with a public IP address After creation view the available services to get our ip address and save this for the next steps.
+This will create an external facing gateway within the `istio-system` with a public IP address.
+After creation view the available services to get our ip address and save this for the next steps.
 `kubectl get svc -n istio-system`